-Well it is finally time for the kitchen reveal.
-I told you all about my sad no painting allowed story on Wednesday.
-How the Realtor said we couldn't paint our cabinets because we had chosen to rent the house and the painting them would not be the best choice.
+Well, it is finally time for the kitchen reveal!
+I told you all about my sad “no painting allowed” story on Wednesday.
+How the Realtor said we couldn’t paint our cabinets because we had chosen to rent the house and that painting them would not be the best choice.
 And the cabinets are only 10 years old, so they were not worth replacing , cheap though they may be.

 Since we chose to rent out our house, we wanted to be realistic about a few things.
 The house is probably not going to be returned to us in better shape than we handed it over.
 (Although I do love the actual tenants, so maybe?)
 But also, there is a limit to how much we can earn each month from the house, so investing in to a new kitchen would be pointless, (at least until we decide to sell – and I doubt we will do it then either).